jkcgs/CB-ChatFilter/README.md

 TODO:
  - Add a sub-command to see the status of the toggles
  - Add a sub-command to see the list of filters
+ - Add a info string for each toggle when toggling it (it shows the same for all of them)
  - Feedback, please :c

 Planned: